slurmulon/bach/README.md

 ]
 ```

-Elements may also be implicit, specified using a backtick or a pound:
+As a convenience, elements may also be implicit, specified using either a backtick or a pound:

 ```
 :Note  = `('C2')